-Due to the “involuntary client” status of many children at the start of therapy, the nonverbal nature of many forms of client-centered and play therapy for children, and the social deficits hypothesized to be central in the development and maintenance of many serious child problems, Shirk and Saiz (1992) argue that this process variable may be an even more significant contributor to the outcome for children (e.g., aggression).
+Due to the “involuntary client” status of many children at the start of therapy, the nonverbal nature of many forms of client-centred and play therapy for children, and the social deficits hypothesized to be central in the development and maintenance of many serious child problems, Shirk and Saiz (1992) argue that this process variable may be an even more significant contributor to the outcome for children (e.g., aggression).

 Therapeutic Relationship Definition